Zuikyo/ZIKRouter/Documentation/English/PerformRoute.md

 - (BOOL)application:(UIApplication *)app openURL:(NSURL *)url options:(NSDictionary<UIApplicationOpenURLOptionsKey,id> *)options {

-    //You can use other URL router framework to handle the url NSString *identifier = // route identifier from the url ZIKViewRouterType *routerType = ZIKViewRouter.toIdentifier(identifier);
+    // You can use other URL router framework to handle the url NSString *identifier = // route identifier from the url ZIKViewRouterType *routerType = ZIKViewRouter.toIdentifier(identifier);
     if (routerType == nil) {